PSAM3060-D-S16/class_notes/content/philosophy/index.md

 ## The Best Teachers Practice and Learn Along with Their Students
 ### I believe that teaching is most effective when teachers focus on subjects that they have an eager interest in, and that the best teachers continue to practice and learn along with their students.
+It may go without saying, but just in case, teachers must also have an eager interest in teaching.

 ## Design Education Should Stress Higher-Order Design
 ### Designers need to be able to create good design.
 Designers must also be able to create systems that can themselves create good design.
 Identity designers have long needed to create systems that consider not just immediate needs, but future needs as well.
 As more communication design moves to digital media, and as digital media becomes more powerful and flexible, design systems thinking becomes more important.